ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 - Generate a Database of Texts, Sounds, and Visual Translations

-- Convert Geologic Frequencies into Sounds and Colour Spectrums in an Aesthetic Database
+- Convert Geologic Frequencies into Sounds and Color Spectrum in an Aesthetic Database

-- Experimentation with Textiles for Conductivity, Sound, and Luminance Materials
+- Experimentation with Textiles for Conductivity, Sound, and Luminescence Materials

 - Publishing of Project Elements and Results